-Annotating a PDF with the Supernote is fast and simple, just like when using the native note-taking app.
+Annotating a PDF with the Supernote is fast and simple, similar to when using the native note-taking app.
 You can draw or write with the marker, pen, and highlighter.
 Anything you add can be selected, moved or copied, and of course there is both an eraser and an area-select erase tool.
 Colors are limited to white, two shades of gray, and black, but you can export pen marks as color if you so choose.

 There is no layer support for PDFs at this time, sadly.

 Especially with large PDF files, searching through both the PDFs own text and your notes becomes extremely important.
 Luckily, Supernote has a number of ways to handle this.

 You can bookmark your spot with a tap.
 You can also draw a star anywhere on a PDF page, and this is automatically converted into a star-annotation for future review.